DBA 3 Candidates

 Sweden, his wife and two daughters live in Nashville, Tennessee.

 Matt loves to teach.
-He is currently a Resource Professor for Jacksonville University and an Adjunct Professor for Johnson University in Kissimmee, FL.
-He teaches adults in his local church, has served as the governance chair for Family Foundations, Technology Advisor for IBM/Genelco, and is active in several other local non-profits.
+He is currently a Resource Professor for Jacksonville University (traditional) and an Adjunct Professor (online) for Christian Brothers University in Memphis, TN.
+He teaches adults in his local church, has served as the governance chair for Family Foundations, Technology Adviser for IBM/Genelco, and is active in several other local non-profits.